 To create our ranking, we first looked at the 100 top-ranked liberal arts colleges and universities according to U.S. News, ties included, marking down the location of each institute of higher education.
 After this, we combined locations in which there were multiple colleges or universities.
 Finally, we ranked each location based on set of criteria, detailed below.
 Unfortunately, we were unable to find data for all the locations on our initial list.
 In the end, we were left with 167 diverse locations across the country, both large and small.

-What were the criteria we used to judge the best college towns in America?
+What were the criteria we used to judge the ?
 We looked at seven unique criteria which we believe make a great place to live.
 The criteria we used were:

 - Total amenities

 - Quality of life (cost of living, median home price, median rent, median household income, and student-to-teacher ratio)